Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ###	Input dataset

-The main prerequisite is the sales history.
+The main prerequisite is sales history data.
 The solution expects sales history data in the table <tt>dbo.pricingdata</tt>, with the folllowing schema: